Elementary Music Lessons to Start the Year Fresh – January 2026

 Instrumental Activities

-- Play the So, Mi, Do patterns to match the melody when the characters fall off the sled. . . . then
+- Play the so–mi–do patterns on barred instruments to match the melody when characters fall off the sled.

-- Students rotate to a different instrument for the next verse.
+- Rotate to a new instrument each verse.

-Keep the song going without stopping between verses.
+- Keep the song moving without stopping between verses.

 This storybook provides a FUN structure for students to be creative.
 See this post for more ways to use Children’s Storybooks in Elementary Music.